 As an avid reader, I love tracking what books I read and reading other peoples’ recommendations for favorite books, best beach reads, favorite thrillers of all time, etc.

 I thought it would be nice to create one place to see all the books that I’ve read in 2020.
-So, I’ll update this list as the year progresses.
 Plus, at the bottom of this post are books that I loved and would recommend from last year.
-They would be great additions to your books to read in 2020 as well!
+They would be great additions to your books to read list.

 *Affiliate links below.
 Thanks for supporting me.
 Click to read my privacy and disclosure statement.

 - The Exiles by Christina Baker Kline (5 Stars): “Think of yourself as a tree, with all the rings inside.
 And every ring is someone ye care about, or a place you’ve been.
 Ye carry them with ye wherever ye go.”
 There was loss, hardship and friendship all wrapped up in this and I loved it.